 Home Envelope Improvements Provide Federal Tax Credits For Homeowners

 Because both insulation materials and skylights are considered home envelope improvements under the Inflation Reduction Act of 2022, the total available tax credit for a given year is $1,200.
-For example, if a homeowner buys and installs a $5,000 skylight, the homeowner can claim up to 30% of the cost ($1,500) to the maximum of $600, whichever amount is less.
-The homeowner could
+For example, if a homeowner buys and installs a $5,000 skylight, they can claim up to 30% of the cost ($1,500) to the maximum of $600, whichever amount is less.
+The homeowner could not claim the $900 difference.

 If, in that same year, the homeowner also purchases $3,000 of qualifying insulation materials (including, but not limited to, products that reduce air leaks (caulk, spray foam, weather stripping, and house wrap) and products that insulate (rolls, blow-in fibers, expanding spray, rigid boards, etc.), they can claim up to 30% of the cost ($900) to the maximum of $1,200 as a credit, whichever amount is less.